DevMountain/basecamp-assessment-ii/README.md

 When you have completed the challenges please:

  * Commit your code
- * Send a link to your repository with your completed code to your Basecamp Mentor
+ * Send a link to your repository with your completed code to basecamp@devmountain.com

  ## `Could not read from remote repository...`